xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 Multiples processor plugins will be used in the following examples to sanitize the data received and ensure that the output format is the same for both the dial-in and dial-out methods.

 ## Telemetry metric format
-Most telemetry data based on timeseries follow a common format.
+Most telemetry data based on timeseries follows a common format.
 It is important to know this format to better understand how data is handled between the different components of the stack.

 A time serie data point requires the following metadata:
  - **Timestamp:** the time at which the metric was collected